pchemguy/DllTools/Usage-proxy_sqlite.md

 The following examples (see the DllTools.Demo.DllCall folder in the RD Code Explorer) demonstrate the use of the *IndirectCall* method, which wraps the *DispCallFunc* API and facilitates indirect DLL calls.
 The primary use case for this API is calling an x32 *CDECL* DLL routine, which is not available as an STDCALL/WINAPI version.
 A word of warning: the VBA compiler cannot perform any correctness checks on DLL calls placed via the DispCallFunc API.
 While IndirectCall partially automates the setup process where possible, any caller's mistake can easily crash the host application.

-The first demo calls the same SQLite DLLs used in the previous example.
+This demo calls the same SQLite DLLs used in the previous example.
 These STDCALL binaries are accessible via the Declare statement, as illustrated previously.
 Here, we call the same routine and compare the setup process.
 (The only change necessary for a CDECL version of SQLite is changing the CC_STDCALL parameter below to CC_CDECL.)

 #### DllCallDemoSQLite